-Alison Goodfellow – Project Manager
+Alison Goodfellow – Project Co-ordinator

 We are a hardworking, dedicated team of staff and volunteers that are completely committed to improving the quality of life for our local community.
 We work tirelessly to combat social exclusion, poverty, disadvantage and discrimination.

 In my time at the centre I have been privileged to watch our ambitious community garden project completely rejuvenate the yard at the back on the centre into a green oasis.
 The benefits and impact of the garden project on the community for everyone involved has been overwhelming.
 It has provided a nurturing, peaceful and healthy space for our community to use and adapt.
 I feel very privileged to be part of the MAXwell team.

 Jenni Christieson – Support Worker

 My time working at the Maxwell Centre began after I graduated with a BA in Social Science in 2018.
 I wanted to work in a community-based project and the Centre seemed a great place to do this.
 I love it here, the atmosphere and the people I get to meet.
 My job is to provide support to those who come to the Centre for a foodbank referral, connecting them to the services and support best suited to their needs.
 I also love to join in with the Tend and Share cooking group when I can!

 I was thrilled to find the Maxwell Centre’s community garden right in my neighbourhood.
 It really makes a difference to people’s everyday lives, connecting them with nature, food growing and healthy habits.
 I love seeing how people feel welcome and thrive thanks to well-designed services and the staff and volunteer’s caring and respectful attitude.

 I have over 12 years experience of supporting charities on community projects that improve the environment and people’s well-being through communications, art and action.
 My background is in environmental conservation and marine science with a masters in Environmental Education and in Coastal Zone Management.